mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    BitCrusher controls

-The BitCrusher is an effect that adds quantisation noise to the signal by the reduction of the resolution or bandwidth of the samples
+The BitCrusher is an effect that adds quantization noise to the signal by the reduction of the resolution or bandwidth of the samples.

 **Bit Depth**
   Adjusts the bit depth of the samples.

 **Downsampling**
-  Adjusts the sample rate, to which the signal is downsampled.
+  Adjusts the sample rate to which the signal is downsampled.

 .. _effects-filter: